douglasteeple/RobotLocalization/README.md

 Two robots were developed and tested in a simulation environment.
 The robots successfully navigated the maze using the Adaptive Monte Carlo Localization (AMCL) algorithm.
 The benchmark definition of one of the robots was given as part of the project, while the second was created independently.
 The benchmark robot is called ’UdacityBot’ and the second robot designed for this project is called ’DougBot’ throughout this paper.
 DougBot used the Willow Garage [1] PR2 gripper URDF definition as described in a ROS.org Wiki [2].
 The world definition uses a map created by ’jackal race’ was developed by Clearpath Robotics [3].

 ### RESULTS
 DougBot navigated the same path as UdacityBot.
-The dif- ference in mass had no effect on time to reach the goal.
+The difference in mass had no effect on time to reach the goal.

 #### Localization Results